MurrellGroup/Rifraf.jl/docs/src/examples.md

 # Examples

-## From Julia
+Some examples showing how to use RIFRAF.

-Here is a small snippet showing how to use the module.
+## On simulated data

 First, we generate a random 1,200 bp template, along with a reference and twenty simulated reads.
 We run RIFRAF both without and with the